lauslim12/provisions/README.md

 The project is structured like the following:

 - `dotfiles` contains my personal dotfiles for `iTerm2`, `oh-my-zsh`, `vscode`, and ordinary Terminal dotfiles.
-- `scripts` contains useful scripts for performing utility matters, such as updating Homebrew cleanly.
+- `scripts` contains useful scripts for performing the provisioning and the after-provisioning needs (setup, updates, and the like).
-- `setup` contains a script in order to provision / setup a device.

 ## Notes